 Pearson has implemented enhanced security measures in order to inspect for camera devices that could be used to capture examination content.
 You will need to remove eyeglasses for close visual inspection by a TA.
 These inspections will take a few seconds and will be done at check-in.

 Food and Drinks

 Food and drink are not permitted in the testing room and will need to be stored in your assigned locker.
 You may access them during the scheduled breaks.
 If you have a medical need and require food or drink during the testing period, you must submit the request in writing to the NBOME Test Accommodations team at firstname.lastname@example.org for consideration at least ten (10) business days in advance of the examination.

 Certain items, such as medicines or medical devices, mobility devices, headphones, or earplugs, are considered comfort aids and do not require pre-approval.
 For a full list of approved aids, visit here.

-After completing the check-in process, you will be escorted into the testing area, where a proctor will confirm your identity and ask you to provide another palm vein scan.
+After completing the check-in process, you will be escorted into the testing area, where a proctor or TA will confirm your identity and ask you to provide another palm vein scan.
 You will be required to provide a palm vein scan each time you enter and exit the testing room.